Solutions for Smoke, Pollution, and Daily Damage

 • Hair loss

-While this news may tempt you to lock yourself inside forever, there are ways around hair damage from pollution.
+While this news may tempt you to lock yourself indoors, there are ways around hair damage from pollution.
 But first, let’s take a quick look at how hair damage prevention can vary by hair type.

 Does Pollution Affect Hair Types Differently?

-Hair is unique to each and every person, and all hair types need their own version of attention and care.
+Hair is unique to each person, and all hair types need their own version of attention and care.
 But can pollution affect different hair types in different ways?

 A 2019 Brazilian study published in Scientific Reports measured how environmental damage affected different hair types: natural, colored, bleached/colored, and gray hair.
 Swatches of hair were attached to cyclists’ helmets as they rode around Rio de Janeiro for 6 hours, exposed to extreme heat and climate conditions.